 Mortgaged properties securing the Reference Obligations may be subject to the lien of special property taxes and/or special assessments and liens that secure payment of periodic dues to homeowner associations.
-These liens may be superior to the liens securing the Reference Obligations, irrespective of the date of the mortgage loan.
+In addition, mortgaged properties may be subject to mechanic's liens arising subsequent to the dates of origination of the related Reference Obligations.
+The foregoing liens may be superior to the liens securing the Reference Obligations, irrespective of the date of the mortgage loan.